adrybakov/rad-tools/docs/source/api/crystal.rst

 .. automodule:: rad_tools.crystal

+.. currentmodule:: rad_tools

-Crystals are defined through the combination the :py:class:`Lattice` and the set of
+Crystals are defined as a combination of the the :py:class:`.Lattice` and the set of
 atoms with their relative coordinates.

 .. toctree::